open-contracting-extensions/public-private-partnerships/docs/governance.md

 ## Governance

-As an implementation profile, extending OCDS 1.1, updates to the core schema will be subject to the [OCDS Governance Process](http://standard.open-contracting.org/latest/en/support/governance/).
+As an implementation profile, extending OCDS 1.1, updates to the OCDS schema will be subject to the [OCDS Governance Process](http://standard.open-contracting.org/latest/en/support/governance/).

 It draws upon the following extensions from the [OCDS extension registry](http://standard.open-contracting.org/latest/en/extensions/).

 * ppp
 * process_title